CadQuery/cadquery/doc/quickstart.rst

 ======================================

 Let's start with a simple model that makes nothing but a rectangular block, but with place-holders for the dimensions.
-Paste this into the code editor:
+Add this code to your script file:

 .. code-block:: python
    :linenos:
+   import cadquery as cq
+   from cadquery.vis import show

    height = 60.0
    width = 80.0